-The PID Guide was produced by the Digital Heritage Network’s Persistent Identifiers project.
-Working with experts from Delft University of Technology (for DataCite DOI), SURFsara (Handle) and the National Library of the Netherlands (URN:NBN), a list was produced of 25 subjects relevant to choosing a PID system.
+The PID Guide was produced by the Dutch Digital Heritage Network’s Persistent Identifiers project and is maintained by the National Archives of the Netherlands.
+Working with experts from Delft University of Technology (for DataCite DOI), SURF (Handle) and the National Library of the Netherlands (URN:NBN), a list was produced of 25 subjects relevant to choosing a PID system.
 For each subject, the three PID systems were rated on a five-point scale, ranging from “This system doesn’t support this/isn’t suited to this” (1) to “This system fully supports this/is fully suited to this” (5).
 The rating was determined collectively by the experts representing the different PID systems.

 An example: one subject concerns the use of PIDs for scientific citation.
 Every PID system supports this, but DataCite DOI is specifically tailored to it, and was acknowledged as such.
 For this reason, Handle and URN:NBN were given a rating of 3, and DataCite DOI a rating of 5.

 Next, the 25 subjects were converted into statements.
 Users of the PID Guide can indicate their agreement or disagreement with each statement on another five-point scale, ranging from “I fully disagree” (1) to “I fully agree” (5).
 The statement in the example above was: “My PIDs are primarily intended for citation and reference by researchers.”

 In most cases, the percentile degree of correspondence between the user’s reply and the expert rating for each PID system is calculated using a distance formula:

 correspondence = ( 5 – | expert rating – user reply | ) / 5 * 100